| Chapter 31 He [Henry Maxwell] had planned

 led by the Spirit to deliver his message this time and wait for results

+to come.
 He closed the service with a tender prayer that kept the Divine Presence

 lingering very near every hearer, and the people slowly rose to go out.